jd-solanki/anu/docs/guide/features/presets.md

 # Presets

-Apart from theming just colors Anu also gives full flexibility on customizing the components.
-Anu allows defining your own preset that changes how component should look.
+Apart from theming just colors, Anu also gives full flexibility on customizing the components.
+Anu allows defining your own preset that changes how components should look.

 With presets feature, You can even replicate Bootstrap or Material design <i class="i-fluent-emoji-exploding-head"></i>

-Below is example of buttons customized using preset feature to look like Bootstrap buttons:
+Below is an example of buttons customized using preset feature to look like Bootstrap buttons:

 ![Bootstrap buttons using anu](/images/guide/anu-bootstrap-btns.png)

-If you have notices in installation section, To use Anu you need to use two presets.
+If you had noticed in the installation section, to use Anu you need to use two presets.

 1. Anu (`presetAnu`)
 2. Theme Default (`presetThemeDefault` )

-`presetAnu` provides core styles for anu.
+`presetAnu` provides core styles for Anu.
 These styles have nothing to do with visuals of any component.

 `presetThemeDefault` is where all the styling magic happens.